adminboy812/qtPy-IDE/README.md

 # qtPy IDE

->Note QtPy IDE is not related to Qt or PyQt.
+> **Note:** qtPy IDE is not affiliated with or related to Qt or PyQt.

-**qtPy** (pronounced “q-t-py”) is a browser based python IDE meant for mobile work directly on your phone. qtPy provides a clean python environment without paying a single dime! qtPy runs locally on your browser and acts just like any IDE you would find on any computer.
+**qtPy** (pronounced "q-t-py") is a browser-based Python IDE designed for mobile use, allowing you to write and run Python code directly from your phone.

+qtPy provides a clean Python development environment without requiring you to pay anything.
+It runs locally in your browser and aims to provide an experience similar to a traditional IDE on a computer.

 ## How do I run it?

-qtPy is currently being worked on, there is no release date.
+qtPy is currently under development, and there is no release available yet.

+Once a release is available, instructions for running qtPy will be provided here.